 Although no longer in use to store water, the cistern has been made into a unique, glass floored dining and meeting space.

-There’s also a restaurant in the older part of the bodega, serving Canarian dishes and tapas, that of course can be enjoyed with the Rubicon wines, on the terrace overlooking the vineyard.
+There’s also a restaurant in the older part of the bodega, serving Canarian dishes and tapas.
+Of course these can be enjoyed with the Rubicon wines, on the terrace overlooking the vineyard.

 Our small group moved on to the tasting area at the front of the bodega with wooden counters and interesting chandeliers, fashioned from green wine bottles.

-Here we sipped and sniffed a few of the Rubicon wines, including the classic Amalia Malvasia Seco, a pale straw coloured dry, white wine with clean, bright flavours and the Rubicon rosé, made from the Listan Negro grape with delicious berry flavours.
+Here we sipped and sniffed a few of the Rubicon wines.
+The classic Amalia Malvasia Seco, is a pale straw coloured dry, white wine with clean, bright flavours.
+Rubicon rosé is made from the Listan Negro grape with delicious berry flavours.

 Similar wines are available from the Wine Shop Lanzarote who have a warehouse in the UK, so that you can make your own tasting of Lanzarote wines at home.